 Emanuel AME Church

 The Emanuel AME Church is a part of one of the world’s largest African-American denominations.
 The African Methodist Episcopal Church or AMEC.
-Churches can be found on five continents and in 39 countries.
+Churches are found on five continents in 39 countries.

 African Methodist Episcopal Church

-How did African Methodist Episcopal Church begin?
-During a service, blacks were “dragged from the altar” at St. George’s Methodist Episcopal Church while praying.
+How did the African Methodist Episcopal Church begin?
+During a service, African Americans were “dragged from the altar” at St. George’s Methodist Episcopal Church while praying.
 Later, Richard Allen and others formed the Free African Society (FAS).
-It was a program designed to help runaway and newly freed slaves from any denomination.
-Founded in Philadelphia in 1787, the Freeman Society became the African Methodist Episcopal Church.
-The AMEC vision to “seek out, save the lost and serve the needy.”
+It was a program designed to help runaway and newly freed slaves.
+The Freeman Society became the African Methodist Episcopal Church which was Founded in Philadelphia in 1787.
+The AMEC’s vision is to “seek out, save the lost, and serve the needy.”
 Today, Emanuel AME is keeping the vision alive.
 The gospel of Jesus Christ is still being made available for “all people” in the end times.

-After the Civil war the future of the Morris Brown and the Emanuel AME Church was set in motion.
+The future of the Morris Brown and the Emanuel AME Church was set in motion after the Civil War.
 Bishop Daniel Payne placed Richard H. Cain as Pastor of the two congregations.
 Later, the church was rebuilt with the help of Denmark Vesey’s son, an architect.
-However, fourteen years later, the wooden church was destroyed again by an earthquake.
+However, fourteen years later the wooden church was destroyed again by an earthquake.
 It was rebuilt in 1891.
 Today, the sanctuary houses some of its original artifacts.
 It is able to seat almost 3,000 people.

 In 1951, signs of new progress filled the sanctuary of Emanuel AME Church.
 The membership was growing.
 Almost $500,000 went toward outstanding renovations for the church.
 Sadly, in 1989, Hurricane Hugo dealt another unexpected blow.
 Major repairs had to be made.